telekom/voice-skill-sdk/docs/request.md

         'external_service_token': 'TaglouvvattodcynipwenUcFatnirpilwikHomLawUvMojbienalAvNejNoupocs'
     }

-### Attribute "configuration"
+### Attribute "user_profile_config"

 Skill can define a number of configuration options that are exposed to end user via companion app.
 These options must be defined in skill manifest.
-Their values are made available in the `context.configuration` and passed with every skill invoke.

 A configuration option must be defined with the attributes below:
   - name